sketch7/FluentlyHttpClient/README.md

 ```

 ### Middleware
-Middleware are used to intercept request/response to add additional logic, or alter request/response.
+Middlewares are used to intercept request/response to add additional logic or alter request/response.

-Implementing a middleware for the HTTP client is quite straight forward, and its very similar to
+Implementing a middleware for the HTTP client is quite straight forward, and it's very similar to
 ASP.NET Core MVC middleware.

 These are provided out of the box: